Are There Breed Restrictions in Pet-Friendly Apartments?

 Pet medical records are usually required to verify your dog's breed.
 Depending on your landlord, they may also need a DNA test.

 Weight restrictions are often in place to prevent property damage, noise complaints from other tenants, and unforeseen issues.
-For example, a large dog is likelier to intimidate tenants than a smaller one.
+For example, a large dog is more likely to intimidate tenants than a smaller one.

 Some cities and counties ban entire dog breeds, particularly pit bulls.
 To date, there are no state-specific bans.
 Some states prohibit breed-specific local ordinances, including: